2 Stretches to Relieve Upper Body Stress

 Focus on your inner mouth.
 Is your tongue touching the upper palate of your mouth?
 If so, you may be holding stress in that area.
 Here’s a quick tip to relax the jaw.

-1. Bring your attention to your tongue’s current location in the mouth.
+1. Bring awareness to your tongue’s current location.

-2. Intentionally, bring your tongue down towards the lower part of your mouth.
+2. Intentionally lower your tongue toward the bottom of your mouth.

 Both of these stretches are beneficial to the body and mind.
 Plus, it doesn’t take much time to practice these techniques.